2026 Genesis GV80 Coupe: MPG, NHTSA & IIHS Safety Ratings

 What vehicles compete with the 2026 Genesis GV80 Coupe?

-Based on price range, body type, and segment positioning, the closest competitors to the 2026 Genesis GV80 Coupe include 2026 Audi Q8, 2026 BMW X5, and 2026 Jeep Grand Wagoneer L. Each of those pages includes the same safety, fuel cost, reliability, and recall data so you can compare directly.
+The 2026 Genesis GV80 Coupe competes with 2026 Audi Q8, 2026 BMW X5, and 2026 Jeep Grand Wagoneer L based on price, size, and segment.
+Each of those vehicles has its own fact sheet with the same EPA, NHTSA, IIHS, and cost data shown here.
 Browse all 2026 SUVs.

 What changed on the 2026 Genesis GV80 Coupe from last year?